LSSTDESC/rail/docs/source/overview.rst

 the exact same estimation procedure validated through controlled experimentation may be applied to real data without loss of validity.
-To support such an ambitious goal, RAIL has a highly modular structure encompassing three aspects of this kind of experiment, enabled by specialized object types, however, the result is that RAIL is unavoidably complicated.
-This overview seeks to present the foundational structures that underlie RAIL's structure, the overarching organizational philosophy, and the specific types of included functionality.
+To support such an ambitious goal, RAIL has a highly modular structure encompassing three aspects of this kind of experiment, enabled by specialized object types; however, the result is that RAIL is unavoidably complicated.
+This overview seeks to present the foundational building blocks that underlie RAIL's structure, the overarching organizational philosophy, and the specific types of included functionality.

 Introduction to stages and pipelines
 ************************************

-While all of RAIL's functionality is accessible through jupyter notebooks to facilitate experimentation, RAIL's utility is in being able to run the code developed and validated under controlled conditions on real data at-scale by executing scripts on high-performance computing clusters (HPCs).
+While all of RAIL's functionality is accessible through Jupyter notebooks to facilitate experimentation, RAIL's utility is in being able to run the code developed and validated under controlled conditions on real data at-scale by executing scripts on high-performance computing clusters (HPCs).